-- Each KPA will be assessed according to whether performance indicators have been met. - An indicative rating on a 5-point scale will be provided for each KPA - score based on a weighted average score. - The KPA's assessment will constitute of 80%
+- Each KPA will be assessed according to whether performance indicators have been met. - An indicative rating on a 5-point scale will be provided for each KPA - The applicable assessment rating calculator will be used to add to the scores and calculate the final KPA score based on a weighted average score. - The KPA's assessment will constitute of 80%